peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * A new CBOR map.

 ### Read
-    public static CBORObject Read​(InputStream stream)
+    public static CBORObject Read​(java.io.InputStream stream)
 <p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
 The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
+ <code>CBOREncodeOptions.Default </code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b></p> <p>Reads an object in CBOR format from a data stream.
-This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.</p>
+ CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.
+ </b> </p> <p>Reads an object in CBOR format from a data stream.
+This
+ method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first. </p>

 **Parameters:**